oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 ### Render Stored Meals

-When the app first loads it should initially render all stored meals.
-As I talked above, using `DocumentFragments` to batch add DOM elements is the way to go.
+When the app first loads, it should initially render all stored meals.
+As I discussed above, using `DocumentFragments` to batch add DOM elements is the way to go.

 ```js
 render () {